MDRCS/High-Performance-Python/README.md

     That said, if we determine via profiling that the bottleneck in our program is due to it being I/O or network bound, then we cannot expect Cython to provide a significant improvement in performance.
 It is worth determining the kind of performance bottle‐ neck you have before turning to Cython—it is a powerful tool, but it must be used in the right way.

+### + Wrapping C Code with Cython :

+    check code in the directory -> ./wrapping-c-code-with-cython

+    + code wrap_fib.pyx :
+    The cdef extern block may not be immediately transparent, but certain elements are easily identified: we provide the cfib.h header filename in the cdef extern from statement, and we declare the cfib function’s signature in the block’s indented body.
+After the cdef extern block, we define a fib Python wrapper function, which calls cfib and returns its result.

+    ++ After compiling the preceding Cython code into an extension module named wrap_fib we can use it from Python:
+        >>> from wrap_fib import fib
+        >>> help(fib)
+        Help on built-in function fib in module wrap_fib: fib(...)
+                Returns the nth Fibonacci number.
+        >>> fib(90) 2.880067194370816e+18 >>>

+    Cython’s wrap‐ per code is better optimized than a hand-written version of the same.

+### + Compiling and Running Cython Code :

+    This chapter will cover the various ways to compile Cython code so that it can be run by Python.
+There are several options:
+    • Cython code can be compiled and run interactively from an IPython interpreter.
+    • It can be compiled automatically at import time.
+    • It can be separately compiled by build tools like Python’s distutils.
+    • It can be integrated into standard build systems such as make, CMake, or SCons.

+    The Cython Compilation Pipeline
+    Because the Cython language is a superset of Python, the Python interpreter cannot import and run it directly.
+So how do we get from Cython source to valid Python?
+Via the Cython compilation pipeline.

+    The pipeline comprises two stages.
+The first stage is handled by the cython compiler, which transforms Cython source into optimized and platform-independent C or C++.
+The second stage compiles the generated C or C++ source into a shared library with a standard C or C++ compiler.

+    The resulting shared library is platform dependent.
+It is a shared-object file with a .so extension on Linux or Mac OS X, and is a dynamic library with a .pyd extension on Windows.
+The flags passed to the C or C++ compiler ensure this shared library is a full-fledged Python module.
+We call this compiled module an extension module, and it can be imported and used as if it were written in pure Python.

+    NB: The cython compiler is a source-to-source compiler, and the gener‐ ated code is highly optimized.
+It is not uncommon for Cython- generated C code to be faster than typical hand-written C. When the author teaches Cython, students often write C equivalents to Cy‐ thon’s code; the Cython version is nearly always faster, and—for equivalent algorithms—is never slower.
+Cython’s generated C code is also highly portable, supporting all common C compilers and many Python versions simultaneously.

+    Installing and Testing Our Setup

+    - C and C++ compilers :

+    Mac OS X
+    Install the free OS X developer tools via Xcode; this provides a GCC-like compiler.

+    Installing Cython :
+    $ pip install cython

+    Once we have a C compiler and the cython compiler in place, we are ready to follow along with the distutils and pyximport sections in this chapter.

+    The Standard Way: Using distutils with cythonize Python’s standard library includes thedistutilspackage for building, packaging, and distributing Python projects.
+The distutils package has many features; of interest to us is its ability to compile C source into an extension module, the second stage in the pipeline.
+It manages all platform, architecture, and Python-version details for us, so we can use one distutils script and run it anywhere to generate our extension module.

+    What about the first pipeline stage?
+That is the job of the cythonize command, which is included with Cython: it takes a Cython source file (and any other necessary options) and compiles it to a C or C++ source file, and then distutils takes it from there.

+    By using Python’s distutils module combined with Cython’s cythonize command, we have explicit control over the compilation pipeline.
+This approach requires that we write a small Python script and run it explicitly.
+It is the most common way for Python projects to compile and distribute their Cython code to end users.

+    from distutils.core import setup
+    from Cython.Build import cythonize

+    setup(ext_modules=cythonize('fib.pyx'))

+    The core of the script is in the setup(cythonize(...)) nested calls.
+The cythonize function in its simplest usage converts Cython source to C source code by calling the cython compiler.
+    We can pass it a single file, a sequence of files, or a glob pattern that will match Cython files.

+    Compiling with distutils on Mac OS X and Linux These two function calls succinctly demonstrate the two stages in the pipeline: cythonize calls the cython compiler on the .pyx source file or files, and setup compiles the generated C or C++ code into a Python extension module.

+    It is a simple matter to invoke this setup.py script from the command line:
+    $ python setup.py build_ext --inplace

+    The build_ext argument is a command instructing distutils to build the Extension object or objects that the cythonize call created.
+The optional --inplace flag instructs distutils to place each extension module next to its respective Cython .pyx source file.

+    To get the full list of options that the build_ext subcommand sup‐ ports, we can run:
+    $ python setup.py build_ext --help

+    $ python setup.py build_ext -i

+    ++ after executing this two commands we should see ./build directory and fib.**.so file and a fib.c file transpiled from fib.c.

+    Using Our Extension Module
+    Whether on Mac OS X, Linux, or Windows, once we have compiled our extension module, we can bring up our Python or IPython interpreter and import the fib module:
+        $ ipython --no-banner
+        In [1]: import fib
+        In [2]: fib?